harshasrikara/Cards/README.md

 - Decide on what you want the game to be
 - Create a simple function that performs that game action on each player
 - Pass that function to the gameManager function playRound()
-- Enjoy playing the gamer
+- Enjoy playing the game